USER MANUAL CZ-RTW1 PANASONIC

 To prevent personal injury, injury to others or property damage, please comply with the following: Incorrect operation due to failure to follow instructions below may cause harm or damage, the seriousness of which is classified as below:

-This appliances is not intended for accessibility by the general public.
+This appliance is not intended for accessibility by the general public.

 WARNING